-Course Repetition Policy and Procedures
+Grade Replacement/Course Repetition Policy and Procedures

-- 1. Lamar State College-Orange students will have one opportunity to replace grades earned in undergraduate courses. - A student who wishes to repeat a course must do so before enrolling in any other course that requires the repeated course as a prerequisite. - 3.
-If a student repeats a course, the official grade (for calculation of grade point average) will be the second grade earned - regardless of whether it is higher, lower or the same - although the first grade will remain on the student's official transcript. - 4.
-The repetition of a LSC-O course at another institution will not replace the grade earned at LSC-O in the calculation of a student's cumulative grade point average, nor will a grade earned in a LSC-O course replace a transcripted grade earned in the same course at another institution. - 5.
-Any grade earned by further repetition of a course (third and subsequent grades earned in the same course) will be included in the calculation of a student's cumulative grade point average. - 6.
-A "Q" grade for a dropped course or a "W" grade for withdrawal from the college counts as the one allowable attempt at course repetition.
-If the student

-- receives a "Q" or "W" grade on the repeated course, the original grade will be calculated into the grade point average, and the student will not be allowed a subsequent attempt to replace the original grade under this policy. - Before repeating a course for grade replacement, a student must receive approval from the assistant registrar or the director of admissions, records and financial aid. - College honors will be determined on the basis of a cumulative grade point average that includes ALL grades earned, even those replaced according to this policy.
+- Lamar State College-Orange students will have one opportunity to replace grades earned in undergraduate courses. - If a student repeats a course, the official grade (for calculation of grade point average) will be the second grade earned regardless of whether it is higher, lower or the same although the first grade will remain on the student's official transcript. - The repetition of a LSC-O course at another institution will not replace the grade earned at LSC-O in the calculation of a student's cumulative grade point average, nor will a grade earned in a LSC-O course replace a transcripted grade earned in the same course at another institution. - Any grade earned by further repetition of a course (third and subsequent grades earned in the same course) will be included in the calculation of a student's cumulative grade point average. - A "Q" grade for a dropped course or a "W" grade for withdrawal from the college counts as the one allowable attempt at course repetition.
+If the student receives a "Q" or "W" grade on the repeated course, the original grade will be calculated into the grade point average, and the student will not be allowed a subsequent attempt to replace the original grade under this policy. - Before repeating a course for grade replacement, a student must receive approval from the Registrar. - College honors will be determined on the basis of a cumulative grade point average that includes ALL grades earned, even those replaced according to this policy.